vncastanheira/Blender-MDL-Exporter/README.md

 - export to destination file

 # Credits
-Original code written by Bill Currie.
-Currently developed by vncastanheira.
+Originally developed by Bill Currie for QuakeForge, updated for Blender 2.8 by khreathor with a little help of queenjaz.